Wolverine971/9takes/src/blog/enneagram/enneagram-types-at-party.md

 ## Wrap up

 Each type has its unique characteristics and motivations for attending the party.
 Understanding the Enneagram types can help us connect with others and appreciate their unique perspectives.
-If you want to see <a style="font-weight: bold;" href="/enneagram-corner/how-each-enneagram-flexes" >how each Enneagram type flexes</a> check the link out.
 Whether you're a Type 1, Type 9, or anything in between, there's something for everyone at a party.
 So go out there and enjoy yourself, and remember to appreciate the different perspectives and personalities of those around you.

-If you found this helpful, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀
+Go here to see <a style="font-weight: bold;" href="/enneagram-corner/how-each-enneagram-flexes" >how each Enneagram type shows off.</a>

 <svelte:head>